ogeesan/scilayout/docs/index.md

 ## Why use this?

 1. Powerful figure design: there are practically no limits when it comes to building figures with Matplotlib
-2. Universal skills: rather than learning proprietary software you can learn flexible and transferable Python and Matplotlib skills.
+2. Universal skills: rather than learning proprietary software you can utilise flexible and transferable Python and Matplotlib skills.
-3. Text based source: version control, portability, and fiddling are as easy as managing text files.
+3. Text based source: version control, portability, and visual fiddling are as easy as managing text files.
-6. Vector graphics: make use of Matplotlib's renderer to gain huge flexibility of quality output.
+4. Vector graphics: make use of Matplotlib's renderer to gain huge flexibility of quality output.

+A classic problem is choosing colours for all of the elements in your figures.
+Can't decide?
+Just leave that problem until later: create a function that selects the colour based on experimented group and you can modify that function later.

 ## Getting started
 ### Installation